What Is 6 Cm In Mm

 Unpacking the Metric System

 The metric system, formally known as the International System of Units (SI), wasn’t always the globally accepted standard it is today.
-Its origins trace back to the late 18th century, during the French Revolution.
+And its origins trace back to the late 18th century, during the French Revolution.
 The revolutionaries, seeking to establish a system based on reason and consistency, tasked scientists with developing a universal measuring system.

 The system's initial units were derived from natural phenomena.
 The meter, for instance, was originally defined as one ten-millionth of the distance from the equator to the North Pole along a meridian through Paris.
 While this definition was later refined, the core principle of basing units on natural constants remained.
 The gram, the base unit of mass, was defined as the mass of one cubic centimeter of water at the temperature of melting ice.